MaxSydow/Farmers-Market-Data/README.md

 # A Demographic Exploration of Farmers Markets in the US

-Udacity Data Science Project - Project 1
+Udacity Data Science Nanodegree - Project 1
 Max Sydow